tidalcycles/tidal-fuzz-completer/README.md

 * Git clone and add this repository to atom package directory ~/Users/yourname/.atom/packages

-* In thhe terminal, cd into repository>src
+* Open the terminal, cd into this repository>src

 * Run terminal command: runhaskell listen.hs